aximgeo/arcgis-level-fixer/README.md

 This application does the following:

 1. Looks up the ArcGIS MapServer's LOD configuration
-2. Compares the zoom level resolutions to the [OSM zoom levels](http://wiki.openstreetmap.org/wiki/Zoom_levels)
+2. Compares the zoom level resolutions to the typical [web-map zoom levels](http://services.arcgisonline.com/arcgis/rest/services/World_Street_Map/MapServer)
-3. Redirects the request with a 302 status code to the ArcGIS MapServer
+3. Redirects the request with a 302 status code to the ArcGIS MapServer with the corrected `z` level

 To use: